 Tip 2 – For VoWiFi communication, don’t even think 2.4Ghz band.
 I have constantly found that for any given AP 2.4Ghz radio has high channel utilized, compared to 5GHz range.
 5GHz is just wider, cleaner and convenient to build VoWiFi network, most devices as of this writing support 5GHz range at least 802.11a standard.

 Tip 3 – Range is inversely proportional to frequency and directly proportional to power.
-So if same power if used for both 2.4Ghz and 5Ghz radio than the coverage for 2.4 Ghz and 5Ghz will be very different. in practice 2.4Ghz range is almost double of 5GHz range.
-For optimum design, one must keep the coverage pattern of 2.4Ghz and 5Ghz radio same.
+So if same power if used for both 2.4Ghz and 5Ghz radio than the coverage for 2.4 Ghz and 5Ghz will be very different.
+In practice, I have mostly found that 2.4Ghz range is almost double of 5GHz range.
+For optimum design, one must keep the coverage pattern (cell size) of 2.4Ghz and 5Ghz radio same.
 This should be crafted carefully during survey by using lower power for 2.4Ghz and higher power for 5Ghz radio.
 Additionally some of 2.4GHz radios can be disabled for to match the coverage pattern as much as possible. read tip 6 for more details.